Making art with babies and toddlers can be engaging, kid-friendly and fun with an Art Crawl.

 - White butcher paper

-- Non-toxic water-based paint or edible flour paint (see recipe above)
+- Non-toxic water-based paint or edible flour paint (see recipe below)

 - Silicone pastry brushes